 Elena Zanichelli, art historian, art critic and curator, has been assistant professor for Contemporary Art History and Aesthetic Theory at the Institute for Art History—Film Studies—Art Education, University of Bremen and the Mariann Steegmann Institute.
 Art & Gender since 2018.
 In 2012 she completed her doctorate at Humboldt University of Berlin on the topic Private – please enter!
 Rhetorics of Privacy in the arts of the 1990s.
 She is currently researching the artistic and (mass) media changes in family images since Modernism and is working on an anthology (together with Valeria Schulte-Fischedick) on the art historical concept of formlessness.

-Lecture to the exhibition “gerlach en koop.
+Online lecture to the exhibition “gerlach en koop.
 Was machen Sie um zwei?
-Ich schlafe.” with introduction by Elena Zanichelli
+Ich schlafe.” with an introduction by Elena Zanichelli

 In cooperation with the Mariann Steegmann Institute.
 Art & Gender, and the Institute for Art History— Film Studies—Art Education, University of Bremen